vigoux/complementree.nvim/README.md

 ### Filters

-- `preffix`: only keep suggestions that start with the current written word
+- `prefix`: only keep suggestions that start with the current written word
-- `strict_preffix`: same as `preffix` but be a strict preffix (different thant written word)
+- `strict_prefix`: same as `prefix` but be a strict prefix (different than written word)
 - `amount(n)`: only take the first `n` suggestions

 ### Comparators